DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-bar-codes/code-39-usd-3.md

 ---
 # Code 39 (USD-3)

 **Code 39**, the first alpha-numeric symbology to be developed, is still widely used, particularly in non-retail environments.
-It is the standard bar code used by the United States Department of Defense, and is also used by the Health Industry Bar Code Council (HIBCC). **Code 39** is also known as "**3 of 9 Code**" and "**USD-3**".
+It is the standard barcode used by the United States Department of Defense, and is also used by the Health Industry Barcode Council (HIBCC). **Code 39** is also known as "**3 of 9 Code**" and "**USD-3**".

 ![](../../../../../images/eurd-win-bar-code-code-39.png)

-## Add the Bar Code to a Report
+## Add the Barcode to a Report

-1. Drag the **Bar Code** item from the report controls toolbox tab and drop it onto the report.
+1. Drag the **Barcode** item from the report controls toolbox tab and drop it onto the report.

     ![](../../../../../images/drag-and-drop-barcode.png)